Kitura/BlueSSLService/README.md

 # BlueSSLService

 ## Overview
-SSL Add-on framework for [BlueSocket](https://github.com/IBM-Swift/BlueSocket.git) in Swift using the Swift Package Manager.
+SSL/TLS Add-in framework for [BlueSocket](https://github.com/IBM-Swift/BlueSocket.git) in Swift using the Swift Package Manager.
 Works on macOS (using Secure Transport) and Linux (using OpenSSL).

 ## Contents

-* SSLService: Adds SSL support to **BlueSocket**.
+* SSLService: Adds SSL/TLS support to **BlueSocket**.
 Pure Swift.

 ## Prerequisites